MPKreuzberg/HTML_FUNDAMENTALS/README.md

 __Description__

-This is my very first programming attempt of website that i made by using **DCI school program** and **Jonas Schemdtman** course.
+This is my very first programming attempt of website that i made after 10 days of attempting to **DCI school program** and **Jonas Schemdtman** course.

+I am total beginner...

+I'm using VS code, and my Terminal and Git knowledge.

-This site is in developing phase so wait for more ;-)
+This site grows day by day so wait for more ;-)